Can A Will Be Challenged?

-The fact that a person leaves a will does not guarantee that her or his property will be distributed according to the will's terms.
-A court generally must provide an opportunity to allow others to object to the will, and a legal challenge, called a will contest, may be brought by anyone with an interest in the will who believes it is invalid.
+The existence of a will does not guarantee that property will be distributed according to its terms.
+A legal challenge, called a will contest, may be brought by anyone with an interest in the will who believes it is invalid.

-If you believe a will is invalid, or if someone is challenging a will you are administering or benefiting from, an attorney with experience in will contest cases can help.
-An experienced attorney can assist you with this type of difficult and emotionally-charged case and can advise you on how to proceed.
+If you believe a will is invalid or if someone is challenging a will you are administering or benefiting from, an attorney skilled in will contest cases can help.
+Cassady Law Offices, P.C., has decades of experience with these difficult and emotionally charged cases, both in Las Vegas and throughout Nevada.

-- Later Will.
-If a later will was made, and the making of the will conformed to the necessary legal requirements, then the later will replaces the earlier will.
+If a later will was made it conforms to the legal requirements, then the later will replaces the earlier will.

-- Improper Execution.
-A will must be properly executed in order to be valid.
-This requires that the creation and the execution of the will conform to the state's requirements, which can include the will having to be in writing and signed by the person making the will (the testator) and that the will be witnessed or notarized.
+A will must be properly executed to be valid.
+This requires that the creation and the execution of the will conform to the state’s requirements, which can include the will having to be in writing and signed by the person making the will (the testator) and that the will be witnessed or notarized.

-- Forgery.
-A will can be found invalid if any portion of the will, including any terms of the will or the signature of the testator or the witnesses, are determined to be forged.
+A will can be found invalid if any portion of the will, including any terms of the will or the signature of the testator or witnesses, is determined to be forged.

 - Disallow only that part of the will that is successfully challenged

 - Admit an earlier valid will (if one was made) in its place